 Baseball parks are part of the fabric of America.
 They are summer-time destinations that are filled with family memories and offer the cherished opportunity to root for your team in person.

-With the addition of Marlins Park this year and the opening of Target Field in 2010 and the two New York ballparks in 2009, it is time to get a better look at the 10 best ballparks.
+With the addition of Marlins Park in 2012 and the opening of Target Field in 2010 and the two New York ballparks in 2009, it is time to get a better look at the 10 best ballparks.

 Rocky Mountain views and its location in the surrounding LoDo neighborhood bring Coors Field into the countdown at No. 10.